- About the Fellowship

 Candidates considered for this program must have completed General Surgery, Thoracic Surgery, or Surgical Oncology Training at an accredited program and wish to become academic leaders in Thoracic and Upper G.I.
 Cancer Surgery.

-Number of fellowship positions requested: 1 per year
+Number of fellowship positions requested: 2 per year – July admission / January admission

 Academic affiliation: McGill University